 For Brown was a man who was more than a just a soul singer, McBride reminds us.
-“During the civil rights movement, which was his heyday, [James Brown] epitomized that striving and pride of the African American struggle,” McBride writes.
+“During the civil rights movement, which was his heyday, [James Brown] epitomized that striving and pride of the African-American struggle,” McBride writes.
 Here was a man with such reach in the black community that he quelled a very probable riot in Boston in the uneasy days after the assassination of Martin Luther King.

-For this book, McBride focuses in on a handful of interviews from close personal and professional associates of Mr. Brown, each one telling their story illustrating a different aspect of JB - his hardscrabble Georgia upbringing, his relentlessly touring band, his family, his - sometimes quirky - affairs with money.
-His longtime accountant tells of how he'd stash stacks of thousand-dollar bills around the world - in his house, with confidantes, even in at least one case under the carpet of a hotel room.
+For this book, McBride focuses in on a handful of interviews from close personal and professional associates of Mr. Brown.
+Each one tells a story that illustrates a different aspect of JB's life - his hardscrabble Georgia upbringing, his relentlessly touring band, his family, his sometimes peculiar affairs with money.
+Brown's longtime accountant tells of how he'd stash stacks of thousand-dollar bills around the world - in his house, with confidantes, even in at least one case under the carpet of a hotel room.
 He insisted that his fee by paid on cash, before the show, from sketchy promoters.

-In setting out to tell Brown's story, McBride expends a lot of effort telling us of his own challenges at finding the right people to interview, perhaps even to the point where you start to wonder McBride he did all his homework for the book.
-But opportunists abound, and they muddy up the waters considerably, frustrating McBride to no end.
+In setting out to tell Brown's story, McBride expends a lot of effort telling us of his own challenges at finding the right people to interview.
+Needlessly so, it felt like at times.
+But opportunists abound, and they muddy Brown's already complex story considerably, frustrating McBride to no end.
 "Black history, in the United States, is low-hanging fruit for anyone who wants to play Tarzan, and swing down into the open jungle of African American life to pluck the easy pickings," he writes.

-One piece of business he dispatches right off the bat, with severe, and deserved, prejudice: the damaging misperceptions caused by both the 2014 James Brown biopic "Get on Up" and the James Brown documentary, "Mr. Dynamite."
-Both films were, by the way, underwritten by one-time JB colleague of the stage, none than the Rolling Stones' lead singer Mick Jagger.
+Chief example: the damaging misperceptions caused by both the 2014 James Brown biopic "Get on Up" and the James Brown documentary, "Mr. Dynamite."
+Both films were underwritten by one-time JB colleague of the stage, none than the Rolling Stones' lead singer Mick Jagger.
 Both efforts both lionize James Brown but at the same time strangely undercut his legacy.